-Jennifer Baichwal was born in Montréal and grew up in Victoria, British Columbia.
-She studied philosophy and theology at McGill University, receiving an M.A. in 1994, supported by a McGill Major Fellowship and an FCAR Master’s Scholarship.
+Jennifer Baichwal, president of Mercury Films Inc., was born in Montréal and grew up in Victoria, British Columbia.
+She studied philosophy and theology at McGill University, receiving a First Class M.A. in 1994, supported by a McGill Major Fellowship and an FCAR Master’s Scholarship.

-Baichwal has been directing and producing documentaries for 25 years.
+Baichwal has been directing and producing documentaries for 30 years.
 Among other films, installations and lens-based projects, she has made 10 feature documentaries which have played all over the world and won multiple awards nationally and internationally.
+She is the only filmmaker to have won the Toronto Film Critics’ Association Award for Best Canadian Feature three times, all for documentaries.
+She is also the only Canadian filmmaker to have opened the Hot Docs Film Festival twice: for Act of God (2009) and for Into the Weeds (2022).

 The Holier It Gets documents a trek Baichwal took with her brother and two sisters to the source of the Ganges river with her father’s ashes.
 The film won Best Independent Canadian Film and Best Cultural Documentary at Hot Docs 2000, Geminis for Best Editing, Best Writing, and Best Direction, and was nominated for the Donald Brittain Award and the Chalmers Documentarian Award.
 It was commissioned by TVOntario and features music by Ravi Shankar and John McLaughlin.